rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

 The init script also allows an optional `--profile` parameter to be passed in if you wish to use an alternative set of AWS credentials instead of your default profile.

 #### Here is how you can run the init script
-`./init.sh --s3-bucket "rearc-data-provider" --dataset-name "covid-19-world-cases-deaths-testing" --product-name "COVID-19 - World Confirmed Cases, Deaths, and Testing" --product-id "blank" --region "us-east-1"`
+`./init.sh --s3-bucket "rearc-data-provider" --dataset-name "covid-19-world-cases-deaths-testing" --product-name "COVID-19 - World Confirmed Cases, Deaths, and Testing" --product-id "blank_for_initial_run" --region "us-east-1"`

 #### If the optional profile parameter is needed, add the following:
 `--profile "rearc-adx-alt"`